 NSW Drug Misuse and Trafficking Act 1985

-The NSW Drug Misuse and Trafficking Act 1985 forms the backbone of Sydney’s drug possession laws.
-This comprehensive legislation prohibits the cultivation, manufacture, supply, possession and use of certain drugs.
-It’s a complex law that can significantly impact your future if you’re caught with drugs in Sydney.
+The Drug Misuse and Trafficking Act 1985 forms the backbone of Sydney’s drug possession laws.
+This comprehensive legislation prohibits the cultivation, manufacture, supply, possession, and use of prohibited drugs.

 Categories of Drug Offences